LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

    :language: C++
    :dedent: 2

-Note that you must declare the alternative before the concrete entry it applies to, and declaring it afterwards is an error, since the concrete entry has already been read by then.
-Both use the same relative and slash-delimited paths as other ``Container`` methods, and either may be declared through a parent or a child ``Container``.
-The following example accepts either of these Lua inputs:
+Declaring the alternative afterwards is an error because Inlet has already read the concrete entry.
+Both declarations use paths relative to their ``Container``, with slashes separating nested names.
+They may use different parent or child Containers as long as they refer to the same input path.
+The example accepts either Lua input:

 .. code-block:: Lua